-As for the home of the world to come, We shall grant it to those who seek neither to exalt themselves in this world nor to spread corruption.
+As for the abode of the Hereafter, We shall assign it to those who seek neither self-aggrandisement on the earth nor corruption.
 The righteous shall have a blessed end.
-Whoever does good shall be rewarded with what is better.
-But those who do evil shall be requited only according to what they did.
+He who does good shall be rewarded with something better.
+But he who does evil shall be requited according to his deeds.
 (28:83-84)

-As for him who rebelled, and preferred the life of this world; Hell shall be his Final Abode.
-But as for him who feared to stand before his Lord and restrained his soul from base desires; Paradise shall be his Final Abode.
+Anyone who has acted arrogantly and prefers the life of this world, will find himself in Hell; but one who fears to stand before his Lord and restrained himself from base desires, shall dwell in Paradise.
 (79:37-41)

-He that chooses a religion other than Islam, it will not be accepted from him and in the world to come he will be one of the lost.
+If anyone seeks a religion other than Islam [submission to God], it will not be accepted from him; he will be among the losers in the Hereafter.
 (3:85)